apache/iceberg/site/docs/spark.md

 ```

 The schema and partition spec will be replaced if changed.
 To avoid modifying the table's schema and partitioning, use `INSERT OVERWRITE` instead of `REPLACE TABLE`.
+The new table properties in the `REPLACE TABLE` command will be merged with any existing table properties.
+The existing table properties will be updated if changed else they are preserved.
 ### `ALTER TABLE`

 Iceberg has full `ALTER TABLE` support in Spark 3, including: